choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 </figcaption>
 </figure>

-Point is, civilisation used to work alongside nature.
-I don't think it's anything new to say that humans have disrupted this balance.

 I do, however, think that a lot of us have been coddled by technology to the point of no return; we don't know how to live in tandem with nature anymore.
 At least, that's my view in the context of Singapore.